 Why sensor accuracy is not enough

 Errors in soil moisture data cost scientists hours of wasted time sifting through datasets trying to figure out what is real and what is installation error.
 We’ve spent the past 20 years focusing on the accuracy of the sensor itself.
-With the TEROS 12, we’ve not only improved our sensor, we’ve also turned our attention to broader issues that are likely to confound soil moisture data—things like sensor-to-sensor variability, volume of influence, air gaps, and preferential flow.
+With the TEROS 12, we’ve not only improved our sensor, we’ve also turned our attention to broader issues that are likely to confound soil moisture sensor data—things like sensor-to-sensor variability, volume of influence, air gaps, and preferential flow.

 - TEROS 12 data consistency and response to wetting fronts